• Skip to main content

 Western Suburbs

 Suburbs to the west side of Wakefield include Lupset and Flanshaw, both of which offer large social housing estates and traditional terraces, offering cheap property investments.
-Further to the west of Wakefield the separate small towns of Ossett and Horbury offer good access into the city but also have their own town centres, with local shops, schools and other amenities.
+Further to the west of Wakefield, the separate small towns of Ossett and Horbury offer good access to the city but also have their own town centres, with local shops, schools and other amenities.
 They are popular with family buyers and tenants.

 Outer Districts